CTF-FlagFrenzy/infrastructure/Challenge-Deployment.md

             port:
               number: 80
 ```
-* Create a bash script `script.sh` that automates the process:
+* Create a bash script `deploy.sh` that automates the process:
 ```bash
 #!/bin/bash